 I really hope this helps someone and likely all the early units with this issue will be or have been addressed already.
 Regardless, I figured this would be nice to have for historical reasons.
 It would be a waste of all the cool photos of the inside if I did no post them.
 73 for now!

-If you find something incorrect and/or have an update, I would really appreciate if you could let me know by contacting me.
-I like to keep things as up-to-date as possible.
-Thank you! – Lucas / W6AER
+If you find something incorrect, have an update, or if there is something you would like to see added to the site, drop me a line here.
+I like to keep things as up-to-date and as accurate as possible.
+Thank you! - Lucas / W6AER